codefresh-io/docs.codefresh.io/_docs/enterprise/behind-the-firewall.md

 Once you trigger the pipeline, the Codefresh builder will communicate with your private GIT instance and checkout code.

+>Note that currently there is a limitation in regards to the location of the `codefresh.yml` file.
+Only the [inline mode]({{site.baseurl}}/docs/configure-ci-cd-pipeline/pipelines/#writing-codefresh-yml-in-the-gui) is supported.
+Soon we will allow the loading of the pipeline from the git repository itself.

 #### Adding triggers from private GIT repositories

-In the previous section we have seen how a pipeline can checkout code from the internal git repo.
+In the previous section we have seen how a pipeline can checkout code from the internal git repository.
 We also need to setup a trigger so that every time a commit happens (or any other supported event), the Codefresh pipeline will be triggered automatically.

 This is a two step process: